spinner

 Description: Domain registered license key.

 The license key will be provided upon successful purchase of our SDK.
-You are free to download, implement, and demo the TRIAL SDK for as long as you wish without restriction.
+You are free to download, implement, and demo the TRIAL SDK for as long as you wish without restrictions.
 However, without a valid license key then a watermark will appear on each scanned image obtained by our SDK.

 CSCAN_DOWNLOAD_LINK

-Example: "/lib/cScan/cScanTWAIN.exe"
+Example: "/lib/cScan/cScanTWAIN_v5.2.exe"

 CSCAN_ADMIN_NOTICE